bitcraze/crazyradio-firmware/README.md

 Source code and tools for the Bitcraze Crazyradio USB dongle.

-See [bitcraze wiki](http://wiki.bitcraze.se/projects:crazyradio:index) for more information about Crazyradio and the USB protocol used.
+See [Bitcraze Documentation](https://www.bitcraze.io/documentation/repository/crazyradio-firmware/master/) for more information about
+Crazyradio and the USB protocol used.

 ## Folders content: